bokkypoobah/BokkyPooBahsRedBlackTreeLibrary/README.md

 A use-case for this library is to maintain a sorted on-chain decentralise exchange order book.

 But wtf is a [Red-Black Tree](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree)?
-Following is a representation of Red-Black binary search tree of a randomise list of entries from 1 to 20.
+Following is a representation of Red-Black binary search tree of a randomise list of entries from 1 to 20, inserted in the order `[15,14,20,3,7,10,11,16,18,2,4,5,8,19,1,9,12,6,17,13]`.
 The RBT algorithm maintains a self-balancing tree.

-The root of the tree is 7, `k` represents the key numbers, `p` the parent, `l` the left node, `r` the right node, and the red-black coloring of each node is used to maintain the tree balance.
+The root node of the tree is 7, `k` represents the key numbers, `p` the parent, `l` the left node, `r` the right node, and the red-black colouring of each node is used to maintain the tree balance.
 Nodes with `l0 r0` are the leaves of the tree:

 ```
             [k1 p2 l0 r0 red]